Welcome to

 What’s Bridges and Balloons about?

-Bridges and Balloons is all about travel for creative people and their families.
+Bridges and Balloons is all about creating memorable trips that the adults can enjoy as much as the kids.
 We don’t believe you have to sacrifice your own tastes when travelling as a family.
 And we’re here to show you how.

 And don’t be put off if you’re travelling without kids.
 Many of our guides suit solo travellers and couples too – we still love the same things we did pre-kids and always include them in our trips.
 Plus I started this site six years before the kids were even born.